CallumJFraser/CallumFraser/cv.md

 ### Communication

 * Presentation experience: To stakeholders, meetups and teams
-* Mentoring and coaching individuals and teams
+* Coaching and mentoring both individuals and teams
 * Writing technical articles
 * Process creation and documentation
 * Creation and maintenance of training guides